-WebdriverIO JS SDK (Web)
+WebdriverIO JS SDK

-The Evinced WebdriverIO JS SDK (Web) integrates with new or existing WebdriverIO tests to automatically detect accessibility issues.
+The Evinced WebdriverIO JS SDK integrates with new or existing WebdriverIO tests to automatically detect accessibility issues.
 By adding a few lines of code to your WebdriverIO project, you can begin analyzing all the web pages and DOM changes to provide a dynamic view of how your site can become more accessible.
 As a result of the test, a rich and comprehensive report is generated to easily track issues to resolution.

 Interested in seeing this in action?
 Contact us to get started!